15 Mistakes I Made in Japan (So You Don't Have To)

 1. Not Carrying Cash

 That ramen shop everyone on Reddit raves about?
 Cash only.
 The shrine entrance fee?
 Cash.
 The coin locker at the train station?
 Coins.
-I ran out of cash on day two of my first trip and spent an hour looking for an ATM that accepted foreign cards.
+It's easy to run out of cash on day two of a trip and spend an hour looking for an ATM that accepts foreign cards.

 Fix it:Carry at least ¥10,000-¥20,000 ($70-140) in cash at all times.
 7-Eleven ATMs accept almost every foreign card.
 The ones at the airport charge a fee — the ones in town usually don't.